 Generally speaking, as a contractor, you will earn more than a permanent employee.
 However, there is the added risk that you could be out of work for a period of time in-between assignments.
 You will also need to pay for your own professional indemnity and liability insurance, accident compensation, as well as pay someone to manage your GST and Tax.

 Working through a recruitment agency such as RWA can help to mitigate some of these costs.
-For example, we’re set up to cover liability and indemnity insurance on your behalf, plus we have a fantastic track record of placing previous contractors straight into new assignments without any down time.
+For example, we have a fantastic track record of placing previous contractors straight into new assignments without any down time.
 Whilst you will likely still need an accountant, managing invoicing and the day to day tracking of your finances is now significantly easier than it was even five years ago, thanks to cloud software such as Xero or MYOB.

 As a contractor you also need to be aware that if more than 80% of your income comes from one customer, you must declare all income as shareholder salary.
 This means that you cannot leave your income “in the business” in order to minimise tax obligations.